BillViktor/KitchenStock/README.md

 The stock will then be shown in a table sorted by best before date, and the best before date will be red if the stock is old, orange if it's almost old (within three days).
 You can also edit stock, where you can change its location, the percentage left of the stock (0-100%), and the best before date.
 All Stock transactions are logged.

 When adding a recipe, you must first add ingredients.
 You can then associate an article with an ingredient.
 You can also specify the nutritional values of an ingredient to get nutritional values per portion on your recipes.
 As well as use Suggestions, to get suggestions for recipes you can make with the stock of articles you have.
+When viewing a recipe, there's functionality to automatically remove/update stock required for the recipe.
+The stock used will always be sorted by opened stock, and then best before date of the stock.

 # DataBase